coolandcodes/CodeSplinta/.third-party-script/README.md

 w.CODE_SPLINTA.ping(
 	pageLoadEvent(
 		'load',
-		'xxxxxxxxxxxxxxxxxx', // CodeSplinta calculates browser-finerprint and attached it (no need to do anything) d.URL
+		'xxxxxxxxxxxxxxxxxx', // CodeSplinta calculates browser-finerprint and attaches it (no need to do anything extra) d.URL
 	)
 )